Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/mem_access.md

 # Elementary memory access
-This part of Ikarus make possible Reading and writing Integers, Strings, Arrays and Bytes.
+This part of Ikarus makes it possible to read and write memory as different data types - integers, strings, arrays of integers and strings and bytes.

 If `address <= 0`, an error is thrown.
 Otherwise, an attempt is made to read or write at this address.
-If the address is in an invalid range, for example in a code segment, there is an access violation (Gothic crashes).
+If the address falls into invalid range, for example in a code segment,access violation will occur (Gothic crashes).
 In the case of string operations, it is also necessary that at the specified position a valid zString already exists.

 ## Initialization
 The best way to initialize all Ikarus functions is to call `MEM_InitAll()` in the `Init_Global()` initialization function.